Azure network security overview

-- Additional DDoS protection (above the DDoS protection provided the Azure fabric itself)
+- Additional DDoS protection (above the DDoS protection provided by the Azure fabric itself)

-Setup, configuration and management of your Azure resources needs to be done remotely.
-In addition, you may want to deploy hybrid IT solutions that have components on-premises and in the Azure public cloud.
+Setup, configuration, and management of your Azure resources needs to be done remotely.
+In addition, you might want to deploy hybrid IT solutions that have components on-premises and in the Azure public cloud.
 These scenarios require secure remote access.

 Azure networking supports the following secure remote access scenarios:

-- Connect individual workstations to an Azure Virtual Network
+- Connect individual workstations to a virtual network

-- Connect your on-premises network to an Azure Virtual Network with a VPN
+- Connect your on-premises network to a virtual network with a VPN

-- Connect your on-premises network to an Azure Virtual Network with a dedicated WAN link
+- Connect your on-premises network to a virtual network with a dedicated WAN link

-There may be times when you want to enable individual developers or operations personnel to manage virtual machines and services in Azure.
-For example, you need access to a virtual machine on an Azure Virtual Network and your security policy does not allow RDP or SSH remote access to individual virtual machines.
+You might want to enable individual developers or operations personnel to manage virtual machines and services in Azure.
+For example, let's say you need access to a virtual machine on a virtual network.
+But your security policy does not allow RDP or SSH remote access to individual virtual machines.
 In this case, you can use a point-to-site VPN connection.

-The point-to-site VPN connection uses the SSTP VPN protocol to enable you to set up a private and secure connection between the user and the Azure Virtual Network.
-Once the VPN connection is established, the user will be able to RDP or SSH over the VPN link into any virtual machine on the Azure Virtual Network (assuming that the user can authenticate and is authorized).
+The point-to-site VPN connection enables you to set up a private and secure connection between the user and the virtual network.
+When the VPN connection is established, the user can RDP or SSH over the VPN link into any virtual machine on the virtual network.
+(This assumes that the user can authenticate and is authorized.)
+Point-to-site VPN supports:

-You may want to connect your entire corporate network, or portions of it, to an Azure Virtual Network.
-This is common in hybrid IT scenarios where companies extend their on-premises datacenter into Azure.
-In many cases companies will host parts of a service in Azure and parts on-premises, such as when a solution includes front-end web servers in Azure and back-end databases on-premises.
-These kind of "cross-premises" connections also make management of Azure located resources more secure and enable scenarios such as extending Active Directory domain controllers into Azure.
+You might want to connect your entire corporate network, or portions of it, to a virtual network.
+This is common in hybrid IT scenarios, where organizations extend their on-premises datacenter into Azure.
+In many cases, organizations host parts of a service in Azure, and parts on-premises.
+For example,they might do so when a solution includes front-end web servers in Azure and back-end databases on-premises.
+These types of "cross-premises" connections also make management of Azure located resources more secure, and enable scenarios such as extending Active Directory domain controllers into Azure.

 One way to accomplish this is to use a site-to-site VPN.
-The difference between a site-to-site VPN and a point-to-site VPN is that a point-to-site VPN connects a single device to an Azure Virtual Network, while a site-to-site VPN connects an entire network (such as your on-premises network) to an Azure Virtual Network.
-Site-to-site VPNs to an Azure Virtual Network use the highly secure IPsec tunnel mode VPN protocol.
+The difference between a site-to-site VPN and a point-to-site VPN is that the latter connects a single device to a virtual network.
+A site-to-site VPN connects an entire network (such as your on-premises network) to a virtual network.
+Site-to-site VPNs to a virtual network use the highly secure IPsec tunnel mode VPN protocol.

 Point-to-site and site-to-site VPN connections are effective for enabling cross-premises connectivity.
 However, some organizations consider them to have the following drawbacks:

-It is possible for you to use many Azure Virtual Networks for your deployments.
-There are many reasons why you might do this.
-One of the reasons might be to simplify management; another might be for security reasons.
-Regardless of the motivation or rationale for putting resources on different Azure Virtual Networks, there may be times when you want resources on each of the networks to connect with one another.
+It is possible to use many virtual networks for your deployments.
+There are various reasons why you might do this.
+You might want to simplify management, or you might want increased security.
+Regardless of the motivation for putting resources on different virtual networks, there might be times when you want resources on each of the networks to connect with one another.

-One option would be for services on one Azure Virtual Network to connect to services on another Azure Virtual Network by "looping back" through the Internet.
-The connection would start on one Azure Virtual Network, go through the Internet, and then come back to the destination Azure Virtual Network.
-This option exposes the connection to the security issues inherent to any Internet-based communication.
+One option is for services on one virtual network to connect to services on another virtual network, by "looping back" through the internet.
+The connection starts on one virtual network, goes through the internet, and then comes back to the destination virtual network.
+This option exposes the connection to the security issues inherent in any internet-based communication.

-A better option might be to create an Azure Virtual Network-to-Azure Virtual Network site-to-site VPN.
-This Azure Virtual Network-to-Azure Virtual Network site-to-site VPN uses the same IPsec tunnel mode protocol as the cross-premises site-to-site VPN connection mentioned above.
+A better option might be to create a site-to-site VPN that connects between two virtual networks.
+This method uses the same IPSec tunnel mode protocol as the cross-premises site-to-site VPN connection mentioned above.

-The advantage of using an Azure Virtual Network-to-Azure Virtual Network site-to-site VPN is that the VPN connection is established over the Azure network fabric; it does not connect over the Internet.
-This provides you an extra layer of security compared to site-to-site VPNs that connect over the Internet.
+The advantage of this approach is that the VPN connection is established over the Azure network fabric, instead of connecting over the internet.
+This provides you an extra layer of security, compared to site-to-site VPNs that connect over the internet.